sagemath/sage/src/doc/en/installation/source.rst

    .. literalinclude:: void-develop.txt

-For all users, we recommend that you install the following system packages, which provide additional functionality and cannot be installed by Sage:
+For all users, we recommend that you install the following system packages, which provide additional functionality and cannot be installed by Sage.
+In particular, this includes :wikipedia:`LaTeX
+<LaTeX>` and related tools.
+In addition to a base install of :ref:`TeX
+Live <spkg_texlive>`, our lists of system packages below include everything that is needed for generating the Sage documentation in PDF format.
+For converting Jupyter notebooks to PDF, also the document converter :ref:`pandoc <spkg_pandoc>` is needed.
+For making animations, Sage needs to use one of the packages :ref:`FFmpeg
+<spkg_ffmpeg>` and :ref:`ImageMagick <spkg_imagemagick>`.

 .. tab:: Debian/Ubuntu